Present Value Definition

 - Purchasing Power: Money worth today is more than the money worth tomorrow, which means a value of $100 today might not be equal to $100 after a year because of inflation reduces the value of money.
 Present consider inflation and provides details on whether today’s investment is enough for future cash flow.

 - Discount Rate: Rate of returns on investment to calculate it is called a discount rate.
-In other words, a combination of the time value of money, which reduces over a period and interest rate, which raises the value of your investment.
+In other words, a combination of the time value of money, which reduces over a period, and interest rate, which raises the value of your investment.
 A discount rate is used to calculate the PV of the investment in case of a settlement, by discounting future value.

 - Inflation vs Interest: If the inflation rate is higher than the interest rate on investments, then investment becomes worthless.
-If the value of money you hold today is higher than tomorrow people prefer to spend it today than investing in tomorrow.
+Suppose the value of money you hold today is higher than tomorrow people prefer to spend it today than investing in tomorrow.

 Present Value vs Future Value